-While there is no guarantee of what the bankruptcy court will decide, depending on the objective appraisal value of your home, the terms of your original loans, and the details of your Chapter 13 filing, lien stripping is a viable option for debtors with multiple mortgages on their home.
+While there is no guarantee of what the bankruptcy Court will decide, depending on the objective appraisal value of your home, the terms of your original loans, and the details of your Chapter 13 filing, lien stripping is a viable option for debtors with multiple mortgages on their home.
 If you may be eligible for lien stripping, let our Portland lien stripping attorney at Michael D. O’Brien & Associates, P.C. help you take advantage of this important benefit of Chapter 13 bankruptcy.
 Call our Oregon bankruptcy law firm to find out which types of bankruptcy and bankruptcy alternatives can help you get debt relief today.

 Seek Knowledgeable, Creative Representation

-Our attorneys are at once experienced and progressive in our bankruptcy and insolvency practice, exploring both established and novel methods of achieving debt relief.
+Our attorneys are both experienced and progressive in our bankruptcy and insolvency practice, exploring both established and novel methods of achieving debt relief.
 If you have multiple mortgages on your home and are considering bankruptcy, please contact Michael D. O’Brien & Associates, P.C. to discuss lien stripping under Chapter 13.
 We offer free initial consultations on most matters.